An Alternative Explanation of the Subud Exercise in Psychological Terms

 vocalisation may well have already existed, but this conjectured add-on

-facility would be what permits mental abstraction — which is the freedom to assign
+facility would be what permits mental abstraction — which is the freedom to

-animal-conscious system for navigating everyday life, but as this new
+some animal-conscious system for navigating everyday life, but as this new

 development explicitly involves conceptually labelling or symbolising each